Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Do what?"

 *"Anything!"* Ava told her.
 "Something!
-I don’t know what, but…"
+I don’t know what, but..."

 Darcy gave a sympathetic nod, and typed a quick note on her laptop.
 "I can definitely appreciate that sentiment." she said.
-"Do you need a minute to think about what exactly you mean? *’Anything’* can mean… well, a lot."
+"Do you need a minute to think about what exactly you mean? *’Anything’* can mean... well, a lot."

 "I don’t think another minute would help."
 Ava shrugged.
-"I’ve tried… I guess you know about me and Ada- uh, Staff Sergeant Arés, right?"
+"I’ve tried...
+I guess you know about me and Ada- uh, Staff Sergeant Arés, right?"

 Darcy just nodded.

 "...I tried being there for him.
 Being, like, his anchor or his foundation or whatever.
 I fucked that up *bad*.
-I just… I *know* I’m not suited for the military life.
+I just...
+I *know* I’m not suited for the military life.
 What does that leave me with?
-I thought maybe if I could dig up the truth, I’d be able to think of something…"
+I thought maybe if I could dig up the truth, I’d be able to think of something..."

 "And what would you have done with the truth, whatever it was?"
 Darcy asked.
 "What would you have done if, say, everything you suspect turned out to be completely accurate?"